KukretiShubham/KukretiShubham.github.io/content/posts/on-a-new-voyage.md

 ### New Journey

-While few days back, returning from Denver, I’ve just resigned from my current job to build something of my own.
-This is something I’ve always wanted to do.
-And I feel like now is my moment.

-I’m not afraid of any situation.
-I’ve lived through what many would call the worst.
-There’s no backup plan.
-I’m back on the journey again.
-Let's see how it goes.
+A few days back, just before heading back from Denver, I resigned from my job to start building something of my own.
+This is something I’ve always wanted to do, and it finally feels like the right time.
+I’m not scared of what’s ahead.
+I’ve already lived through what most would call the worst.
+There’s no safety net.
+I’m back on the road again.
+Let’s see where it takes me.

+If you’ve made it this far,
+Thanks for sticking around and bearing with my blog.

 ----
 Caltrain’s slowing; Palo Alto’s next.
 Time to hop off and keep moving.
 Catch you on the other side.
 There’s a startup to build.

-Thanks for reading.